bimaguava/123-log/content/network/setup-pfsense-firewall-behind-router-openwrt.md

 ![](https://res.cloudinary.com/bimagv/image/upload/v1612714928/2021-02/123/2021-02-07--T16-21-31_p2l0ls.png)

-this is why the client still not get the internet access.
+This is why the client still not get the internet access.
+Sorry, I'm forget this one haha...

+So, lets add rule for WAN interface.

+#### Create rule (in WAN interface firewall) to icmp traffic

+pfSense interface need to be ping from OpenWRT (to be run his routing table) for client can access to the internet.

 Follow Step 2 to setup Remote Access VPN to allow computers at external network or internet access pfSense web configuration.